TheGoodlike13/liberty_or_death/README.md

 namely 'The defaultServer server is ready to run a smarter planet.' and that's it.
 Notably missing is 'Web application available', as expected by [#how_to_deploy](#how_to_deploy).
 Maybe I shouldn't have messed with those files :(

+I restore the original httpEndpoint configuration, but that seems to have no effect.
+I stop with 'gradlew libertyStop' and start again to no avail.
+Looks like its time to run away!
+Yes, that's right! 'gradlew libertyRun' works!
+I think both of the options work, but 'start' just launches it in the background, whereas 'run' hooks right onto it.
+It only prints the info into the console if it's hooked.
+But that's just a guess.
+Don't take my word for it.

+But what's this?
+"The class eu.goodlike.TestServlet has a @WebServlet annotation but does not implement the javax.servlet.http.HttpServlet interface."
+Looks like I should've done more copy paste.
+Again.
+Be right back.